by Philip Boxer BSc MBA PhD

 The following diagram is used by the blog on the plus-one process to distinguish two axes, the speaking-and-listening axis (2-3) and the ‘impossible’ axis (1-4):

-Using Foucault’s formulation of a discursive/non-discursive practices, (1) are the ontically defined (i.e. pre-existing) ‘objects’ implied by the ‘concepts’ forming the content of the narrative in (2).
+Using Foucault’s formulation of a discursive/non-discursive practice, (1) are the ontically defined (i.e. pre-existing) ‘objects’ implied by the ‘concepts’ forming the content of the narrative in (2).
 This narrative is formed through the use of ‘concepts’, which are ways of operating on ‘objects’.
-(3) are then the ‘enunciative modalities’ from which (2) can be made sense of, with its implicit relation to 1).
-The way in which both (2) and (3) are taken up is subject to (4), the unifying theme guaranteeing two things: that way of making sense between (2) and (3); and that way of being in relation to ‘objects’.
+(3) is then an ‘enunciative modality’ from which (2) can be made sense of, with its implicit relation to (1) mediated by the 1-4-2 relation.
+The way in which both (2) and (3) are taken up is subject to (4), the unifying theme guaranteeing two things: that way of making sense between (2) and (3); and that way of being in relation to (1) ‘objects’.
 (4) thus defines the framing axiomatics under which the account of process and outcome are narrated to (3) from (2) in relation to a wigo in a (1) ontically defined by its ‘objects’.

 Foucault also speaks of unifying themes (4) as covering over ‘points of diffraction’ – places where the efficacy of the unifying theme breaks down.
 The effects of these ‘points of diffraction’ are what is picked up by the ‘consequence 2’ flipping the narrative into ‘other’ frames.
 What is ‘Really’ going on (wiRgo), then, is what is glimpsed in the liminal spaces between these frames.
 To understand this, we need to look more closely at the two triangles in the diagram above – 2-3-4 and 1-4-2 – in order to understand what is meant by the ‘impossible’ axis and by the ‘impossibilities’ underlying dilemmas.